 If your loved one passed away from a car accident, you can file a claim for wrongful death damages, like funeral and final medical expenses.

-Depending on the details of your case, a third party may have contributed to the accident and should be held liable for your car repair costs.
-Some examples of such parties are:
+Depending on the details of your case, there may be more than just the other driver who contributed to the accident and should be held liable for your car repair costs.

 - A city government entity if they failed to clean up debris or repair a broken traffic signal on time